 1. Helps to Boost the American Economy

-When you see signs stating sayings like “Shop Local” it’s not just a slogan to get more sales for “Mom and Pop” shops, shopping local really helps to boost our economy.
-For one, when you purchase American made goods, more money stays in the local economy.
+When you see signs stating sayings like “Shop Local,” it’s not just a slogan to get more sales for “Mom and Pop” shops.
+Shopping locally really helps to boost our economy.
+For one, when you purchase American-made goods, more money stays in the local economy.
 It has been found that when you purchase locally, twice as much money stays in this economy compared to if you purchased something made in a foreign country.

-When you support local business and American made goods more money circulates in the American economy.
+When you support local businesses and American-made goods, more money circulates in the American economy.
 This helps to strengthen not only American businesses but our economy.
 American money gets used again to make more domestic products.

 2. Influence Future Business Investments